trapani and western sicily - what is there to see and do?

 The Weather in Trapani

-The weather in Trapani is cooler than in the southern or eastern parts of Sicily.
-This goes especially in winter.
+Because of the mistral winds, the weather in Trapani is chillier than in the southern or eastern parts, especially in winter.

 Still, the sun also shines.
 About a hundred and ten days a year.
 But the weather is a bit more volatile here than in the rest of Sicily.